-I studied one of the Humanities in college (which isn't terribly lucrative in and of itself), in case you were wondering.
+In case you were wondering, I studied one of the Humanities in college (which isn't lucrative in and of itself).

 And while I certainly don't regret my degree, it didn't give me much of a return on my investment, indirectly making money with what I learned.

-When you consider that tons of marketers make millions out there without a high school diploma, it really makes you reconsider the concept of an ROI for education.
+When you consider that tons of marketers make millions without a high school diploma, it makes you reconsider the concept of an ROI for education.

 Marketers always throw around the dropout success stories of guys like Steve Jobs, Mark Zuckerberg and Richard Branson.

 In our space, there's a massive update in terms of ROI.

 We can take well-defined steps to make a significant, leveraged income online.

 The ROI for our time and money is practically limitless